 Students may withdraw from a course (for a W grade) until the published withdrawal deadline.
 Students process withdrawals online via NYU Albert Student Center.
 Withdrawn courses remain on the student’s transcript with a grade of W which is not calculated into the GPA.
 Once entered on the student’s record, a W grade cannot be changed to any other grade.
 An F grade is recorded for any student who ceases to attend a course without formally withdrawing in the required fashion by the deadline.
 Although formal approvals are not required, students are strongly encouraged to consult with their academic adviser, Financial Aid Office, and International Students Office prior to withdrawing from a course.
 A course withdrawal may impact academic progress, delay graduation, or affect a student’s enrollment status, Visa eligibility, and financial aid eligibility.

 Undergraduate students with an outstanding record or specialized competence may establish a maximum of 16 credits toward the baccalaureate degree by passing comprehensive examinations.
 Each department within the School of Engineering determines the courses in which such an examination is available and the examination format.
 The student must obtain approval of the department/Instructor giving the course, their academic advisor and the Office of Undergraduate Academics.
 A grade of B+ or better is required to achieve credit by examination.
 Students registering for or attending a course at the School of Engineering may not subsequently take the examination for credit for this course or for a course with similar content.
 The examination may be taken only once.
-Students pay a fee to the Office of Student Financial Services before each examination.
+Students pay a fee to the Bursar's Office before each examination.
 The course and credits are posted on a student’s transcript without a grade and do not towards the residence requirement for a bachelor’s degree or for a degree with honors or towards the GPA.